launchdarkly/dotnet-eventsource/README.md

 **Running the example Console App**

-Included in the solution is a Console App that shows example usage for using the LaunchDarkly EventSource library.
+Included in the solution is a Console App that shows example usage for using the LaunchDarkly EventSource library against LaunchDarkly's streaming API.

-NOTE: You'll need your LaunchDarkly API Key before running the Console app.
+NOTE: You'll need your LaunchDarkly SDK Key before running the Console app.

 1. Compile and Run the EventSource-ConsoleApp project.
    1. Select the EventSource-ConsoleApp project in the Solution Explorer.